dreamofwhy/FirstGitPractice/README.md

 FirstGitPractice
 ================

-A repository to use to get familiar with Git and GitHub
+A repository to use to get familiar with Git and GitHub.
+Note that GitHub generally guides you through the user interface using `big green buttons`.

 ##Preliminary work##